z--m-n/urbisphere-dm/docs/example_api.md

 ## Rationale

-Users in a variety of roles need to monitor and reuse data alongside as much of the associated metadata as possible.
-The customised API provides direct access to the production sources, ensuring data provenance while avoiding duplication, modification or redirection of the production workflow.
+Users in a variety of roles need to monitor and access data alongside as much of the associated metadata as possible.
+The customised API provides direct access to the production sources, ensuring data provenance while avoiding duplication or redirection of the production workflow.
+Data managers and end-users access the same database.

 ## Configuration